shoemoney/Pancakeswap-Prediction-Bot-September-2022/README.md

 1. Rename **.env.example**file to **.env**
 2. Provide your private key to **.env** PRIVATE_KEY field (PLease let me know in Issues section if you are having trouble in finding your wallet's private key)
 3. Enter betting amount in BET_AMOUNT field (In BNB)
-4. Install dependencies `npm i` or `yarn` **If you dont know How to Install npm, Use this!**          https://phoenixnap.com/kb/install-node-js-npm-on-windows
+4. Install dependencies `npm i` or `yarn` **If you dont know How to Use npm, Use this!**          https://phoenixnap.com/kb/install-node-js-npm-on-windows
 5. Start THIS BEAST `npm run start` or `yarn start`
 6. Enjoy winning!